nvhoanganh/pokerme/README.md

 -   Enable Google Authentication only (we won't be doing other types of Auth in the tutorial)

 ## Get the project config JSON file
+We need this config file so that the UI can read/write into the database we created above
 -   Click on the Cog icon next to project Overview and select _Project Settings_
 -   Under Your apps => Click Web Icon to create new web app and Click on "Register Web app"
 -   Click on _Continue to Console_